jewelsofthought/neshama/site/posts/external/science/biocentrism.md

 1. [Reality](#reality)
 2. [Biocentrism](#biocentrism)

+## Reality

 > 2 Corinthians 4:18 "So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal."

-## Reality

 <div class="note">

 {Note: The two statements: "Reality is a process that requires our consciousness", and "How quantum physics proves G-d's existence" are both arrogant statements.
 Firstly, G-d has no need for us to prove His existence.
 In fact, our very existence is proof of His existence!
 And whatever reality we propose, the reality of G-d's creation is self-evident.
 There could be no mind, no consciousness questioning such reality if it were not for G-d having created such a being.

 This is expounding one of the modern explanations of quantum "reality", that "consciousness produces reality".
 Then what has produced this consciousness?
-And what is the "reality" that this consciousness is conscious in?}
+And what is the "reality" that this consciousness is conscious of?}

 </div>